Woodhaven-Brownstown School District: Wegienka Elementary School

 Wegienka Elementary was named in honor of Mark Wegienka.
 After completing his formal education, Mr. Wegienka entered the education profession at Eurekadale School in 1941.
 In 1943, he was named teacher-principal of Hand School, and became superintendent of that district in 1954.
 In 1968, Mr. Wegienka was appointed first superintendent of the newly formed Woodhaven School District, a post he held until his retirement in 1976.
 Wegienka is located at 23925 Arsenal Road and opened in 1978 and renovated in 2007.The principal is Mrs. M. Briegel.

 Yake Elementary School

 Yake Elementary was named after Elin Christine Yake who was an immigrant from Sweden.
 She was very active in the schools and helped get Bates Elementary built.
 Yake Elementary is located at 16400 Carter Road and opened in 1971 and renovated in 2007.The principal is Mr. T. Podlewski.

 Middle schools

 There are two middle schools in the Woodhaven-Brownstown school district.
 Brownstown Middle School offers grades 6–7.
 It is located at 20135 Inkster Road, it opened in the 1990's and renovated in 2004 and 2022.Its principal is Mr. A. Clark.

 The other middle school is Patrick Henry Middle School which offers grades 8–9.
 Patrick Henry Middle School was named in honor of Patrick Henry.
-Patrick Henry Middle School is located at 24825 Hall Road,it opened in 1976 and renovated in 2004.Its principal is Mr. R. Gurganus.
+Patrick Henry Middle School is located at 24825 Hall Road, and it opened in 1976 and was renovated in 2004.
+Its principal is Mr. R. Gurganus.